RainbowMiner/RainbowMiner/README.md

 - **UIstyle** = set to "full" for complete listing, set to "lite" for reduced listing [default=full]
 - **LocalAPIport** = enter a free web-interface port localhost:<port> [default=4000]
 - **EnableAutoUpdate** = set to 1 if you want RainbowMiner to be updated automatically
+- **EnableAutoAlgorithmAdd** = set to 1 if Rainbowminer should add all newly added algorithms to your config.txt, during (automatic) update
 - **EnableMinerStatus** = set to 1 to enable central monitoring
 - **MinerStatusURL** = url to central monitoring server [default=https://rbminer.net]
 - **MinerStatusKey** = your unique miner status key (get one at https://rbminer.net, you can reuse MPM keys)